box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/4-handle-slack-events.md

 This code runs a number of actions in sequence.

-* First, we call the Slack APIs to fetch all members of the channel. `limit` may be adjusted to collect more users in the channel.
+* First, it calls the Slack APIs to fetch all members of the channel.
+The
+* `limit` can be adjusted to collect more users in the channel.
-* For every user that is found, we  call `getSlackUser` to get their profile, specifically for the email address to map to a Box user.
+* For every user that is found, it calls `getSlackUser` to get their profile, allow it to map their email address to a Box user's email address.
 * Each user is then sent to `addGroupUser` to add them into the group.

 ## Fetch Slack user profile

-The last Slack related function is a utility mechanism used by the other functions above, and that's to call the Slack API to fetch the user profile given the user ID provided by either Slack event / command or when fetching a list of channel users.
+The last Slack related function is a utility mechanism used by the other functions.
+It calls the Slack API to fetch the user profile given the user ID provided by either Slack event / command or when fetching a list of channel users.
 Since we're matching Slack users to Box users via their email address, that is the field that we care about from the user profile